cooper-mj/CS221-Final-Project/README.md

 ### Prerequisites

 Our classifiers rely on the following Python packages.
-All can be installed via the pip package manager.
+All are listed in requirements.txt and can be installed via the pip package manager.
 * PyTorch
 * NumPy
 * SKLearn